AdobeDocs/experience-manager-65.it-IT/help/assets/content-fragments/content-fragments-markdown.md

     `[This link](https://example.net/) has no title attribute.`

-Un collegamento di riferimento ha la sintassi seguente:
+Un collegamento di riferimento ha la seguente sintassi:

     `Hey you should [checkout][0] this [cool thing][wiki] that I [made][].`